Exondys 51 is the first drug approved to treat Duchenne muscular dystrophy

 In clinical trials, some patients treated with Exondys 51 had more dystrophin in their skeletal muscles, which people use to move their arms and legs.
 The FDA will require Sarepta to launch another clinical trial to show whether it actually improves patients’ symptoms.
 If the drug doesn’t help, the FDA could withdraw approval.

-Sarepta's stock price jumped 90 percent Monday after the approval was announced.
-The company's stock also got a bounce last week after the FDA confirmed a staff member who had been critical of the drug, Dr. Ronald Farkas, had left the agency
+Sarepta’s stock price jumped 90 percent Monday after the approval was announced.
+The company’s stock also got a bounce last week after the FDA confirmed a staff member who had been critical of the drug, Dr. Ronald Farkas, had left the agency for another job.

 Farkas had expressed doubts about the drug’s effectiveness during a review of Exondys 51 earlier this year.